RocketMap/RocketMap/docs/extras/mysql.md

         - Change the "db-type" to "mysql"
         - Change "db-host" to "127.0.0.1"
         - Change "db-name:" to "pokemongomapdb"
-        - Change "db-user:" to "root"
+        - Change "db-user:" to "pogomapuser"
-        - Change "db-pass" to the password you chose in step 5a of section II, or leave it blank if you chose to roll with no password.
+        - Change "db-pass" to the password you chose in section III step 4, or leave it blank if you chose to roll with no password.
     - **Search Settings:** You only need to change this if you want to only run one location, or wish to disable gyms/pokemon/pokestops for all locations, or to have a universal thread count, scan delay, or step limit.
 I chose to not edit anything in the new config.ini.
     - **Misc:** This only has one setting and that's the google maps api key.
 If you don't have one, or don't know what that is please see [this](GoogleMaps.md) wiki page for the PokemonGo-Map project.
         - Change "gmaps-key:" to contain your google maps API key.